jennhuck/faculty-salaries-2016/README.md

 Cav Daily Articles:

 * Smith, Kathleen.
-"Average salary not affected by new hires."
-The Cavalier Daily.
+"Average salary not affected by new hires."  _The Cavalier Daily_.
 Published on 2016-04-04.
 Retrieved on 2019-03-28. http://www.cavalierdaily.com/article/2016/04/average-salary-not-affected-by-new-hires

 * Felice, Mark.
-"A gender gap in faculty salaries."
-The Cavalier Daily.
+"A gender gap in faculty salaries."  _The Cavalier Daily_.
 Published on 2016-04-04.
 Retrieved on 2019-03-28. http://www.cavalierdaily.com/article/2016/04/a-gender-gap-in-faculty-salaries

 Full issue: